sivaneshwararaj/stockfrontend/README.md

 # Contributing

-Stocknear is an open-source project, proudly maintained by Muslem Rahimi.
+Stocknear is an open-source project, soley maintained by Muslem Rahimi.

 We are not accepting pull requests.
 However, you are more than welcome to fork the project and customize it to suit your needs.